Halloween, Samhain, All Hallows, All Saints or Hallow-Eve is the season of the Crone. In ancient

 a long-established human habit, originally designed not only to make such occasions memorable for the children, but

 also to show visiting tribal spirits that the next generation is here, needing their continued help in maintaining

 the food supply for the tribe.
 We still give children candy at Halloween, but we have forgotten why.

 The skull was an important symbol of the divine Crone, often envisioned as her true face, veiled

 like everyone’s skull by the mask of flesh.
 Typically, she was also hidden behind a black veil.
 Various traditions

 claimed that one might see her true visage only in one’s final moments of life, not as in a glass darkly, but then

 face to face....

-Masks, covering the face, were used in sacred drama and other ceremonies to
+Masks, covering the face, were used in sacred drama and other ceremonies to represent the

 "Mask wearing for religious purposes has been common